 Bottom line

 Qantas has a total of 24 Airbus A350-1000s on order.
-The first jet is expected to be delivered in late 2026, with service expected to start in the first half of 2027.
-The first aircraft is now being assembled, so hopefully there aren’t additional significant delays.
+The first jet is expected to be delivered in April 2027, with long haul service expected to now likely start in the second half of 2027.
 This is an exciting new aircraft for Qantas, as it will be used for Project Sunrise flights, directly connecting Sydney and Melbourne to New York and London.

 The first 12 planes will be the A350-1000ULRs, with an extra fuel tank, and a super premium configuration, with just 238 seats.
 You can expect new products across all cabins, a wellness zone, and even fast and free Wi-Fi.